 Think about how field trips may be able to help with goals in this domain!

 Sample Goals for the Physical Sciences

-In contrast to life science, physical science, children will learn about the non-living systems.
+In contrast to life science, in physical science, children will learn about the non-living systems.
 These systems include sound, speed, gravity, motion, and mass among others.
 It’s such an important branch because children will understand how these things impact or influence our daily lives.
 Here’s what some of the goals can look like for your student:

 - By the end of the year, given the Periodic Table of Elements, my child will be able to draw a diagram of the substructures of an atom for (a particular element(s)), showing the correct charges for all substructures.

 - By the end of the quarter, given the appropriate materials, my child will be able to perform the magnificent egg drop experiment and explain the different air pressures at work.

 - By the end of the year, my child will be able to organize, analyze, and interpret information using the scientific method to make inferences.